inpho/topic-explorer/README.md

 ## Publications
- -  Jaimie Murdock and Colin Allen. (in review) Visualization Techniques for Topic Model Checking. [demo track] in Proceedings of the 29th AAAI Conference (AAAI-15).
+ -  Jaimie Murdock and Colin Allen.
+(2015) *Visualization Techniques for Topic Model Checking* in Proceedings of the 29th AAAI Conference (AAAI-15).
 Austin, Texas, USA, January 25-29, 2015.